pratapsingh712/pratapsingh712/README.md

 👀 I’m interested in <strong> java development </strong>

-you can ask me about <strong> java,javascript,html,css,datastructure. </strong>
+you can ask me about <strong> java,SpingBoot,Microservices and Datastructures. </strong>

 🌱 I’m currently learning <strong> About web development and it's designing <strong>